 Application of the policy is needed in order to ensure that goods and services:

-- Comply with government requirements (A-21, A-133).
+- Comply with government requirements.
 The government monitors, by routine audits, the University’s compliance with Federal regulations.

 - Are sold at rates that recover the costs of providing the goods and services.